mateuszniechwiej/Unique-Shop/README.md

 This combination works well with this shop selling uniquely designed handmade products.

-### Differences to design:
-There are several changes to the original design:
--
 ### Database Architecture
 A relational database is used in this project as the best solution for an e-commerce website.
 In the development process, SQLite was used.
 Heroku Postgres was used in production: